 anonymous

-Anonymous FTP commonly accepts any password (often an email address) depending on server policy.
-The key outcome is a successful login and transfer mode selection.
+Anonymous FTP commonly accepts any password depending on server policy.
+The operational goal is a successful login and a usable transfer mode.

 331 Please specify the password.